The $s$-polyharmonic extension problem and higher-order fractional Laplacians: Introduction

+where the positive constant $\gamma$ does not depend on $u$. \end{Theorem} Theorem \ref{T:mia} is an immediate consequence of Lemma \ref{L:L2_continuita}, which provides similar estimates for the extension operators $\E_\alpha$ for any $\alpha>0$.

-\item The proof of Theorem \ref{T:mia} differs from that in \cite{MN1, MN2}; it relies on the characterization of Muckhenoupt weights via the Hardy-Littlewood maximal operator.
-We believe that it can be further generalized in order to consider additional parameters, in the spirit of \cite{MN2}; nevertheless, this is beyond the aim of the present work. \end{enumerate}
+Differently from the arguments in \cite{MN1, MN2}, the proof of Theorem \ref{T:mia} relies on the characterization of Muckenhoupt weights via the Hardy-Littlewood maximal operator.
+We believe that it can be further generalized in order to consider additional parameters, in the spirit of \cite{MN2}; nevertheless, this is beyond the aim of the present work.